pix3lize/Challange/readme.md

 * Check if the user id is the same user id
 * Create an function to check the over lapping.
 2nd start time bigger than 1st start time AND 2nd start time smaller than 1st finish time <- if meet this criteria return true

-## Unit testing for User Hierarchies challange
+## Unit testing
 A new project is created for user hierarchies challange
 * Open terminal and go to `/UserHierarchy/User.Tests` folder
 * Example: `cd /Users/hendritjiptowibowo/Documents/Challange/UserHierarchy/User.Tests`
+* To test the application type `dotnet test`

+A new project is created for schedule overlap challange
+* Open terminal and go to `/SchedOverlap/Schedule.Tests` folder
+* Example: `cd /Users/hendritjiptowibowo/Documents/Challange/SchedOverlap/Schedule.Tests`
 * To test the application type `dotnet test`